Most Florida historic hotels, with some exceptions, were built in the boom days of the early to mid 1920s.

 GULF STREAM HOTEL, Lake Worth

 This historic hotel was opened in 1923.
 It is not directly on the ocean, but it's a short walk away.
-It is totally renovated, and is close to shopping, entertainment and golf.
+It is in the process of being renovated (as of November 2016) and will hopefully be reopened soon.
+It is close to shopping, entertainment and golf.

 ISLAND HOTEL, Cedar Key